jbossdemocentral/fuse-financial-cicd/README.md

 # FIS 2.0 Financial Agile Integration Demo

-This Financial demo is a simple gateway that redirect the incoming request of
+This Financial demo is a simple gateway that redirects the incoming request of
  - Checking balance
  - Transfer money
-to different money source, one pass to a traditional banking microservice app, which interact directly with MySQL database, and pass the bitcoin request to the other microservice application connecting to a mock-blockchain through messaging broker.
+to different money sources, one passes to a traditional banking microservice app, which interacts directly with MySQL database, and passes the bitcoin request to the other microservice application connecting to a mock-blockchain through a messaging broker.

 ![alt text](images/outline.png "outline")

-There are many aspect with this demo,
+There are many aspects with this demo,
 1. Source to Image (S2i) build and deploy process
 2. Building a pipeline to support automated CI/CD
-3. Exposing RESTAPI using Camel, and export API doc to swagger
+3. Exposing a REST API using Camel, and export API doc to swagger
-4. Manage API through 3scale API management
+4. Manage the API through 3scale API management
 5. Running Hystrix among APIs